lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

-# Use cromwell and WDL for Pipelines
+# Use Cromwell and WDL for Pipelines

 ### Why do this
  - You want to use [The Broad Institute's cromwell](https://github.com/broadinstitute/cromwell) orchestration engine to scale your analysis job
  - You want to use [The Broad's WDL (workflow definition language)](https://software.broadinstitute.org/wdl) for cromwell to describe your tool and workflow inputs and outputs
- - Example workfllow shown below
+ - Example workflow pattern shown below

  [![wdl-cromwell](/images/wdl-cromwell.png)]()

 ### What is this
- - Scaling GCE w/Google Pipelines API, cromwell and WDL
+ - Scaling Compute Engine w/Google Pipelines API, cromwell and WDL
  - Here is the Pipelines API sample (using best practice for [The Broad’s GATK tools](https://software.broadinstitute.org/gatk/)).
   - You have a number of choices - this article covers the items highlighted in RED SQUARES